markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 }
 ```

 Again, we just fixed a problem that probably did not occur on any of our machines if we are using Google Chrome, but it is a good practice to stay ahead of any browser quirks.
-You never know where the site's user is from or how Internet-savvy they are, so it is part of our job to never let them come across any issues like that just because they are on an older browser.
+You never know where the site's user is from or how Internet-savvy they are, so it is part of our job to never let them come across any issues like that just because they are on a different browser than you.

 The layout for each step should be in pretty good shape now, let's finish up with something easier and apply styles to our step's text content.
 We can start by updating our `.step p` CSS rule: